Homepage / Scientific Groups / WP21: Corrosion of Archaeological and Historical Artefacts

 Edited by D. Neff (CEA), D. Watkinson (Cardiff University), S. Grassini (Politecnico di Torino) and N. Emmerson (Cardiff University)

-Target publication date June 2024.
+Target publication date spring 2025.

 Business Meeting